 “Yes,” I said, unashamed.

 He glanced over at me.
-I stared into his shades for a second and then looked him over, slowly, so that there was no way he would miss my regard.
+I stared into his shades for a second and then looked him over again, oh so slowly, so that there was no way he missed my interest.

 He turned back to the road.
 “After the hallway, you’re gonna need to say it.”

 Ah, yes, the hallway, when I’d shoved him and then revoked his permission to touch me whenever he wanted.
-Damn temper.
+That must have been why he’d stopped himself before kissing me last night.
+Damn my temper.

 “I want you to get me off, Jakob.”

 Men, I’d learned, loved it when you said their name in any way it might relate to sex.
-Jakob, it turned out, was no different.
+Jakob was no different.
 His jaw clenched.
 He shifted his grip on the wheel.
 The hand resting on the gear stick moved to his crotch, and he adjusted the bulge that was forming there.
-A thrill shot through me to see I had such an immediate effect on him.
+A thrill shot through me to see that I had such an immediate effect on him.

 “Unbutton your jeans,” he said.

 He reached over and dipped his fingers into the top band of my underwear.
 The jeans were tight, and he had to shove his hand down to reach the spot I needed him to.
-His calluses were rough on my skin.
-I heard a tear and knew that a seam was in danger of splitting.
-I didn’t give a single fuck.
-If not for the very real threat of wrecking the car, I would have climbed on top of him.
+I heard a tear and knew that a seam was in danger of splitting, but I didn’t give a single fuck.
+If not for the very real threat of wrecking the car, I might have climbed on top of him.

 He searched out my clit with the same single-minded intensity he always displayed, but instead of stopping there, he pushed right past, curled his hand under, and slid one long, thick finger straight inside me.
-I was already wet, had been since I’d seen him looming outside Gran’s door, the threat of violence clinging to him.
-His palm rubbed over my clit with the motion.
-A jolt of electricity zinged through my core.
+I was already wet, had been since I’d seen him looming outside Gran’s door, the threat of violence clinging to him like a near-visible miasma of menace.
+His palm rubbed over my clit as he slicked deeper into me, and a jolt of electricity zinged through my core.
 Before I could catch my breath, he was moving, stroking his hand back and forth, thrusting his finger in and out.

 “Ride me,” Jakob growled.

 The tightness of my jeans kept his palm plastered to my clit.
 I moved up and down, breasts jiggling with the motion.
-He took his eyes off the road, and even through the sunglasses, I could feel him staring.
+He took his eyes off the road, and even through the sunglasses, I could feel him branding my body with his gaze.
 Oh, yes, he was a boob man.

-“I wish you could put your mouth on me,” I said, knowing that it would drive him crazy that he couldn’t.
+I lifted a hand and palmed my breast through my t-shirt.
+“I wish you could put your mouth on me,” I said, knowing it would drive him crazy that he couldn’t.

-“I would tease your nipples until you begged me for it,” he said.
+“I would tease your nipples until I had you screaming,” he said.
 “The second we get into your apartment, I’m fucking you on the floor.”

-He shook his head, jaw clenched so hard that his next words came out through his teeth.
+He shook his head, jaw clenched so tight that his next words came out through his teeth.
 “I won’t have the patience to walk that far.”

 His words undid me.
 Pleasure built deep inside, centered around my core, and then exploded outward.
 I lost the rhythm, but as my hips stilled, he picked up the pace with his hand, dragging the orgasm out until I was so hypersensitive with pleasure that it almost hurt.